-The house mouse has short hind feet and a tail that's as long as the head and body combined.
-Although usually a dark grey, some house mice have light brown backs with light brown bellies.
-When fully grown, they weigh about 15 grams (½ oz.) and are 8 cm (3 in.) long.
+The house mouse has short hind feet and a tail that's as long as the head and body together.
+They’re usually a dark grey, but some house mice have light-brown backs with light-brown bellies.
+When fully grown, they weigh about 15 grams (0.5 oz.) and are 8 cm (3 in.) long.

-Trapping is preferred when it's not safe to use poison baits.
-Don’t use poison baits wherever food, children, or pets are.
+Trapping is best when it's not safe to use poison baits.
+Don’t use poison baits around food, children, or pets.

-Several types of mechanical devices can be used to catch mice.
+There are several types of mechanical devices you can use to catch mice.
 Snap traps work well, causing an instant death.
-You have to make sure you bait and set the trap properly.
+Make sure you bait and set the trap properly.
 Dried fruit, peanut butter, or marshmallows work very well as baits.

 Another trap that works well is the ready-to-use glue board.
 When mice try to cross the board they become glued to the surface and eventually die.
-Glue boards are scented or can be baited (e.g., with peanut butter).
+Glue boards are scented or can be baited (such as with peanut butter).

 You can buy both types of devices in hardware stores.
 Put the glue boards and snap traps in corners and across the paths that mice use (mice prefer to travel around the edge of a room).
 Make sure you check them often.

 If the traps don’t work, you might have to use poison bait.
-Most ready-to-use commercial baits weigh about 15 grams (½ oz.) contain a product that damages the mouse’s blood vessels and doesn’t allow the blood to clot.
-Death is caused by internal bleeding, which happens as the blood vessels are destroyed.
+Most ready-to-use commercial baits have a product in them that damages the mouse’s blood vessels and doesn’t allow the blood to clot.
 The poison bait causes the mouse to dry up rather than rot.
 This means the dead mouse won’t smell.

-Make sure poison baits are placed only where mice can get them.
+Place poison baits where only mice can get them.
 Keep them out of reach of pets and children.
 Follow the directions carefully.

-If you’re using an insecticide (pesticide), make sure to read the label closely.
-Chemical control works best when used with physical control methods.
+If you’re using a pesticide (poison), read the label closely.
+This method works best when you also use physical control methods like traps.

 The professional should be able to tell you what’s causing the pest problem and come up with a plan to get rid of the pest.
+The professional may need to make several visits, and it may take days or even weeks.
 Tell the professional if you have children or pets.
-Several visits may be needed and it may take days or even weeks if the pest problem is really bad.